ayurmedia/atom-sync/README.md

   * close dialogs

 * now atom should be able to use ssh + rsync
-  * to proberly use ssh without password with autorized_keys, you need to have .ssh folder etc.
+  * to properly use ssh without password with autorized_keys, you need to have .ssh folder etc.
   * in cygwin you can open "cygwin terminal" and check by "ls .ssh"
   * maybe you need to create a pub-key with "ssh-keygen", look in internet for further instructions.
-  * best to create a pub-key without password, so that you dont have to type password always.
+  * best to create a pub-key without password, so that you don't have to type password always.

 ### Quick Start ###